jamasoftware-ps/Community-Reports/Test Center Reports/Test Details Grouped by Test Case/README.md

 # Test Details Grouped by Test Case
 This is a context insensitive test results report that outputs data from the user selected test plan.
 This report can be output to PDF or Word format with the option to show a data visual Test Plan Summary and Test Group Summary.
 The visuals for these summaries are different considering PDF or Word format.
+The time zone for the dates output is UTC.
+To modify time zone change the TZ identifier string on line 197 of the template.

 ## Sections of this report:
 ######  Test Plan Contents